Frequently Asked Questions

-A: We work with everyone in the University, from freshman students to graduate students.
-All students are encouraged to use the Writing Studio no matter what stage of the writing process they are at.
-Students are welcome to bring papers from any course, as well as personal statements, resumes and cover letters, and other documents.
+A: We work with everyone enrolled at Rider University, from freshmen students to graduate students and alumni.
+All students are encouraged to use the Writing Studio for any stage of the writing process.
+Students are welcome to bring papers from any course as well as personal statements and cover letters.
 Sessions for developing reading, test-taking, and test prep strategies are also available.

 Q: What types of tutoring sessions are available?

 A: Face to face tutoring in the Writing Studio is the most effective type of session.
 However, if it is difficult to attend a session in person, we also offer Online Writing Lab (OWL) sessions via email (See “Online Writing Lab (OWL) Email Tutoring” for specific policies and instructions).
 Additionally, we offer limited availability for Google Hangout sessions; please visit or call our center to inquire: 609-896-5008.
 Drop-In writing tutoring is also available.
 The Drop-In sessions are ONLY 15-20 minutes long; this type of tutoring is best when students have very specific concerns that can be addressed quickly (i.e. Is my thesis/argument specific enough or sound clear?
 Can someone check my Works Cited page?).
 Please see the Writing Studio’s main page for Drop-In hours.

 Q: How does a tutoring session work?

 A: A tutoring session may be to: brainstorm an assignment, generate a thesis, structure an outline, or revise a current draft.
 Students (tutees) work with tutors to determine the goals for the session and then interactively address those goals.
 Tutees are responsible for their work, not the tutor.

 Q: Why can't you just fix my paper for me?